zxdb/ZXDB/README.md

 * `remakes` - modern remakes of Spectrum programs

 * `scores` - average score received by each entry at main websites

+* `scraps` - obsolete files from the Original WorldOfSpectrum

 * `toolfiles` - installation files of cross-platform utilities and development tools